NachoPer/NachoPer/README.md

 <h3><strong>Doggify</strong></h3>
 <p>
-  Doggify is a SPA with a responsive design where you can see dog breeds, filter, search, and sort them.
+  Doggify is a SPA with a responsive design where you can see dog breeds, and filter, search, and sort them.
 Moreover,           you can create a new dog breed.
 The data comes from an API and part of it is saved in the database.
   The technologies used were: JavaScript, React, Redux, Node, Express, PostgreSQL, Sequelize, and CSS.
 </p>